omar573/bbb-unet/README.md

 ### Results

-The trained model achieves good results with 97% accuracy.
+The trained model achieves good results with 98% accuracy.
 This visualization illustrates the successful implementation of Unet on BBB microscopy images:

 ![img/with_fitc.gif](img/with_fitc.gif)

 The left column shows how Unet improves with each epoch.
-The right column shows masks from a test set.
+The right column shows masks from a test set (segmented manually by hand).

 Credit: Professor Will Dampier, Drexel University College of Medicine, 2019.